 New Jersey Law prohibits discrimination based on age, race, creed, color, national origin, sexual orientation, military status, sex, disability, marital status, gender identity, prior arrests, prior conviction records, predisposing genetic characteristics or domestic violence victim status.

 The Authority provides reasonable accommodations to applicants with disabilities.
 If you need a reasonable accommodation for any part of the application and hiring process, please notify: the Authority’s Department of Human Resources at (732) 750-5300 ext.
 8300

 By submitting a job application through our job portal, you are voluntarily submitting the information on your application through the Internet.
 Further, you thereby understand and agree that we will be collecting and storing the username and password you have created for yourself.
-At present, the Authority does not encrypt this information.
 While the Authority undertakes reasonable measures to prevent unauthorized access to information you may choose to provide to the Authority through the Internet, the Internet and this portal may be subject to unauthorized attacks and compromise.
 You can instead submit an Employment Application by mail.
 IN ALL CASES, WE RECOMMEND THAT YOU NOT USE THE SAME PASSWORD FOR THE AUTHORITY’S JOB PORTAL FOR YOUR OTHER ACCOUNTS OR ACTIVITIES ON THE INTERNET.

 Voluntary Submission of Information.